hero827/Test/readme.md

 This database is intended to simulate a typical production OLTP database.
 It is running inside a MSSQL docker container `fl-central`

-* rows can be inserted and updated
+* rows can be inserted and modified, including the aggregate key columns
 * an updated row is noted by a change in `modifiedDate` as well as in incremented unique sequence `latestOffset`
 * each row represents a single `Athlete`.
 The data is maintained by the application and can be altered by the Athlete and/or their team's coaching staff.